• An addendum to Rule 3 regarding fan-translated works of things such as Web Novels has been made. Please see here for details.

 There was a massive canopy sprawling out into the horizon, one dotted with crumbling stone spires, towering treetops, and the occasional massive bird that flew across the horizon's skyline.
 Only eclipsed by the occasional cloud rolling by the clear autumn morning sky.

-But that wasn't important- what was important was the group standing at the cliffside away from Beacon's ground properly.
+But that wasn't important- what was important was the group standing at the cliffside away from Beacon's ground proper.
 A mostly barren ridge beyond rolling fields of grass and some odd, purposefully built grids cut into the surface of the cliff.

 Dyllaine waved and received raised eyebrows for the trouble.